apache/incubator-kie-tools/examples/ping-pong-view/README.md

        { postMessage: (message, _targetOrigin, transfer) => window.parent.postMessage(message, "*", transfer) }
        ```
      - **pingPongViewFactory** should an instance of the factory class created in step _1_
-     - **viewReady** is an async method that should resolve when the view is loaded and ready to start transmitting and receiving messages from the channel